NastiaFasova/feature-detector/README.md

 ### 2. Environment Configuration

 You may see, that I left .env file for testing purposes.
-If you're willing to create your own database, please change .env file, so that it contains parameters with credentials to your recently created db
+If you're willing to create your own database, please change .env file.
+It should contain parameters with credentials to your recently created db

 Feel free to use sql query below:
 ```sql